 - Once DDT has finished scanning, your job should appear in the "Automatically-detected jobs" tab, select it and click the "Attach" button.

-Letting DDT submit your job to the queueThis method can be useful when using the DDT Remote Client or when your program doesn't have a complex existing launch script.
+Letting DDT submit your job to the queueThis method can be useful when using the Forge Remote Client or when your program doesn't have a complex existing launch script.

 module load forge.

 - When the GUI starts, click the "Run and debug a program" button.

 - In the DDT "Run" dialog, ensure the "Submit to Queue" box is checked.

 - Optionally select a queue template file (by clicking "Configure" by the "Submit to Queue" box).